LysandreTerrisse/Cryptographic-Box/README.md

 - `brute_forcing_a_solution_for_cnot_evaluation.py` is the program that I used in order to find the fix for the CNOT gate.
 It is different than the previous program because it only partially brute-forces the problem (as otherwise it would suffer from combinatorial explosion).
 Therefore, although it doesn't give every solution, it finds at least one.

 I haven't implemented the fix for the Toffoli gate, as it isn't a Clifford gate and that therefore the scheme cannot work for this program.

+I also made a beamer `Fully_Homomorphic_Encryption.pdf` for an english presentation in my university.